pigamers/react-ai-stack/README.md

 ```

 ### 4. Access the application in your browser:
--Open your browser and navigate to http://localhost:5173.
+- Open your browser and navigate to http://localhost:5173.

 ### 5. Usage
 - Upload an Excel file using the Upload button.